 The Company's Amended and Restated 2021 Incentive Award Plan (the "2021 Plan") was adopted by its board of directors and approved by stockholders in October 2021 and became effective upon the effective date of the IPO.
-The 2021 Plan replaced the 2019 Plan, and no further grants will be made under the 2019 Plan.
+The 2021 Plan replaced the 2019 Plan and no further grants will be made under the 2019 Plan.
 The terms of equity awards granted under the 2021 Plan in the year ended January 31, 2022 were generally consistent with those granted under the 2019 Plan, as described above.
+RSUs granted under the 2021 Plan in the year ended January 31, 2022 were generally consistent with those granted under the 2019 Plan, as described above.
 RSUs granted under the 2021 Plan in the year ended January 31, 2022 generally vest over four years and do not have liquidity-based vesting conditions.
-RSUs granted under the 2021 Plan during the year ended January 31, 2023 have a shorter vesting period of one to two years.
-As of January 31, 2023, there were 7,224,952 shares of Class A common stock available for issuance under the 2021 Plan.
+RSUs granted under the 2021 Plan during the years ended January 31, 2024 and 2023 have a shorter vesting period of one to two years.
+As of January 31, 2024, there were 490,431 shares of Class A common stock available for issuance under the 2021 Plan.
 There will not be any further equity grants of Class B common stock.

 The grant date fair value of each option award is estimated on the date of grant using the Black-Scholes option pricing model.
 The option pricing model considers several variables and assumptions in estimating the fair value of share-based awards.
-Because the Company's shares are only recently publicly traded and there is a lack of historical company-specific data available, expected term is estimated under the simplified method using the vesting and contractual terms, and expected volatility is estimated based on the average historical volatility of similar entities with publicly traded shares.
+Because the Company's shares are only recently publicly traded and there is a lack of historical company-specific data available, the expected term is estimated under the simplified method using the vesting and contractual terms, and expected volatility is estimated based on the average historical volatility of similar entities with publicly traded shares.
 The risk-free rate for the expected term of the option is based on the U.S. Treasury yield curve at the date of grant.
 The weighted-average assumptions for grants made during the periods presented, were as follows: